ONSdigital/application-profile/README.md

 curl http://data.gov.uk/dataset/my-dataset -H "Accept: text/csv"
 ```

-> What is the flow, do we 303 redirect to the CSV distribution of the dataset?
+> TODO: What is the flow, do we 303 redirect to the CSV distribution of the dataset?

 ```mermaid
 sequenceDiagram